 Special rules for qualified section 179 real property.
-You can carry over to 2011 a 2010 deduction attributable to qualified section 179 real property that you elected to expense but were unable to take because of the business income limitation.
-Any portions of the 2010 carryover amount that are not deducted in 2010 are considered placed in service on the first day of the 2011 tax year.
-Any such 2010 carryover amounts that are not deducted in 2011, plus any 2011 disallowed section 179 expense deductions attributable to qualified section 179 real property, are treated as property placed in service in 2011 for purposes of computing depreciation (including the special depreciation allowance, if applicable).
+You can carry over to 2012 a 2011 deduction attributable to qualified section 179 real property that you elected to expense but were unable to take because of the business income limitation.
+Any such 2011 carryover amounts that are not deducted in 2012, plus any 2012 disallowed section 179 expense deductions attributable to qualified real property, are carried over to 2013.
 See section 179(f) of the Internal Revenue Code for more information.